 Eligibility / selection criteria

-- be an Australian citizen or a Australian permanent resident.
+- an Australian citizen or a Australian permanent resident

-- be a commencing student studying full-time in an on-campus undergraduate degree at Swinburne in Semester 1, 2019.
+- be a commencing Swinburne student in Semester 1, 2021

 - Your academic standing